-All manuscripts are processed using our Manuscript Tracking System.
+All manuscripts are processed using our manual or online Manuscript Tracking System.
 The Editor or Editorial Assistant determines whether the manuscript fits the journal’s focus and scope.
 Once we receive a manuscript, our Editorial Office runs a plagiarism check (using Grammarly, Turnitin or CrossCheck, powered by iThenticate) and screens the manuscript to decide whether or not it should be sent for peer review.
 It is therefore very important for authors to make sure that their manuscript is well written and is of high quality.
 During the initial screening, our Editorial Office mainly checks the following:

-Reviewers submit the evaluation results along with their recommendations as one of the following actions:
+Normally, within 2-3 weeks, the reviewers submit the evaluation results along with their recommendations as one of the following actions:

 In all the cases ‘except rejection’, the author(s) are asked to pay the APC as specified or suggested by the journal.